• Disease Overview

 Affected populations

 FPD/AML is a very rare disorder with an unknown incidence and prevalence.
-To date, more than 70 FPD/AML families (pedigrees) with inherited RUNX1 mutations have been identified.
-Patients with FPD/AML have a lifetime risk of approximately 35-40% of developing MDS and/or AML.
-The average age of onset of MDS or AML is 33 years but has also occurred in patients as young as 6 years and as old as 77 years.
-Males and females seem to be equally affected and there is no known racial predilection.
+To date, as in 2024, more than 130 individuals with FPD/AML have been reported in the medical literature.
+Patients with FPD/AML have a lifetime risk of approximately 35%-40% of developing MDS and/or AML.
+The average age of onset of MDS or AML is 33 years, but it has also occurred in patients as young as 6 years and as old as 77 years.
+Males and females seem to be equally affected and people from all races can be affected.

 • < Previous section